keithli411/DE4_SIOT/README.md

 Datasets: Full collected datasets; Jutyper Notebook with Data Analysis; Python Script for converting collected `.csv` data into `.json` data for web app visualisation.

-Coursework 2: Initialise a React environment with the `coursework_2_aura` directory level and use `npm start` to compile web app and execute on a web browser (duplicate initialisation files may need to be removed).
+Coursework 2: Source code for a web app written using `React.js`.
+Initialise a React environment with the `coursework_2_aura` directory level and use `npm start` to compile web app and execute on a web browser (duplicate initialisation files may need to be removed).
 Main Javascript React code can be found in `coursework_2_aura/src`.
 Check dependent npm packages in `packages.json`.

 Weather Data is powered by Dark Sky: https://darksky.net/dev/docs